ComputerScienceHouse/csh-eval/frontend/README.md

     If the route to the page needs arguments, see the [Yesod Routing][routing] page for more details.

-3. Add the handler for the page at the bottom of the `src/CSH/Eval/Frontend.hs` file.
-The handler is defined to be named
 3. Add the handler to the relevant page definitions file under `src/CSH/Eval/Frontend/`.
 This would be something like `Evals.hs` or `Projects.hs`.
 The name of the file doesn't matter as long as it is clear